varmakollu/smartbuild/README.md

-# Smart Building Energy Optimization using Machine Learning
+# Smart Building Energy Optimization

 ## Project Overview
 This project focuses on optimizing energy consumption in smart buildings by leveraging machine learning models trained on real-world building energy datasets.
 The goal is to reduce energy usage while maintaining occupant comfort through predictive analytics and IoT sensor data.